-During 2020/2021, production activities were ongoing in the Correnso and Correnso SUPA mine areas.
+During 2021-22, production activities were ongoing in the Project Martha, SUPA and Correnso mine areas.
 Development was focused in Project Martha.
-During 2021, stoping will be completed in Correnso, with a small amount of ongoing mining activity in the Upper Correnso narrow-vein area.
+During 2022, stoping the Correnso mine will be limited to a small amount in the Upper Correnso narrow-vein area.

 Refer to the Annual Work Programme for more detail.

 Progressive backfilling takes place within the mines where required.
-In the previous 12 months, the average month-end stope void remaining was approximately 317m3; under the current mining regime, this would be the typical stope void backfilling that would be required in the event of sudden closure.
+In the previous 12 months, the average month-end stope void remaining was approximately 401m3; under the current mining regime, this would be the typical stope void backfilling that would be required in the event of sudden closure.